microsoft/MicroHack/03-Azure/01-03-Infrastructure/02_Hybrid_Azure_Stack_HCI/Readme.md

 # MicroHack Challenges

--- Link and some words about prereqs
+Before you dive into the challenges please make sure that the pre-requisites are fulfilled otherwise move on with the challenges.
+[Jump directly to prerequisites to verify](#prerequisites)

-## Challenge 1 - Create you first virtual machines on HCI
+## Challenge 1 - First virtual machines on Azure Stack HCI

 ### Goal